moonglum/dotfiles/README.md

 ## tmux

 Use tmux, it rocks!
-I configured it with some more vim-like bindings and a nice status bar with the current time and battery charge (via `acpi`).
+I configured it with some more vim-like bindings and a nice status bar with the current time and battery charge.

 ## vim